Ashish-Chaudhari3/Zomato-Data-Analysis/README.md

-# Zomato-Data-Analysis
+# Zomato-Data-Analysis (Python)

-Overview
+## 📌 Overview

-This project analyzes Zomato restaurant data using Python to gain insights into customer preferences, restaurant ratings, and pricing trends.
-The dataset is processed, cleaned, and visualized to extract meaningful conclusions.
+This project analyzes Zomato restaurant data using Python to uncover insights into customer preferences, restaurant ratings, pricing trends, and overall market behavior.
+The dataset is processed, cleaned, and visualized to extract meaningful and actionable conclusions.

-Features
+## ⭐ Features

-Data cleaning and preprocessing.
+* Data cleaning and preprocessing
-Exploratory Data Analysis (EDA) to identify key trends.
+* Exploratory Data Analysis (EDA) to identify key trends
-Visualization of restaurant ratings, cuisines, and price distributions.
+* Visualizations of ratings, cuisines, prices, and restaurant distribution
-Identification of the best-rated and most popular restaurants.
+* Identification of best‑rated and most popular restaurants

-Technologies Used
+## 🛠 Technologies Used

-Python
-Pandas (for data manipulation)
-NumPy (for numerical computations)
-Matplotlib / Seaborn (for data visualization)
-Jupyter Notebook (for analysis)
+* **Python**
+* **Pandas** – Data manipulation
+* **NumPy** – Numerical computations
+* **Matplotlib / Seaborn** – Data visualization
+* **Jupyter Notebook** – Interactive analysis environment